Spike and slab Bayesian sparse principal component analysis: Variational inference

 \subsection{The variational posterior and the evidence lower bound}

-To obtain the variational posterior, we use the mean-field variational approximation, which divides the posterior into several pieces, and the parameter in each piece is independent of the others.
+To obtain the variational posterior, we adopt the mean-field variational approximation, which decomposes the posterior into several independent components, with the parameter in each component being independent of the others.
 The variational class is defined as follows:

-where $\mathbb{PD}^{r \times r}$ stands for the space of $r \times r$ positive definite matrices.
-For any $q(\theta) \in \mathcal{Q}^{\MF}$, it is a product of $p$ independent densities, each of which is a mixture of two densities---a multivariate normal (or a normal density when $r = 1$) and the Dirac measure at zero.
-The mixture weight $z_j$ is the inclusion probability.
-The variational posterior is obtained by minimizing the Kullback-Leibler divergence between all $q(\theta) \in \mathcal{Q}^{\text{MF}}$ and the posterior; that is,
+where $\mathbb{M}^{r \times r}$ stands for the space of $r \times r$ positive definite matrices.
+For any $P(\theta) \in \mathcal{P}^{\MF}$, it is a product of $p$ independent densities, each of which is a mixture of two distributions---a multivariate normal (or a normal density when $r = 1$) and the Dirac measure at zero.
+The mixture weight $z_j$ is the corresponding inclusion probability.
+The variational posterior is obtained by minimizing the Kullback-Leibler divergence between all $P(\theta) \in \mathcal{P}^{\text{MF}}$ and the posterior, i.e.,